jerapiblaze/jerapiblaze.github.io/_tabs/about.md

 Minh-Thanh Nguyen
 =================

-Student in Electronics and Telecommunication, <a target="_blank" href="https://seee.hust.edu.vn/en">School of Electronics and Electrical Engineering</a>, <a target="_blank" href="https://hust.edu.vn/en/">Hanoi University of Science and Technology</a>.
+PhD Canddiate in Computer Science, School of Computer Science and Statistics, Trinity College Dublin.

-I have basic knowledge about telecommunication networks (4G, 5G,...).
+I have knowledge about telecommunication networks (4G, 5G,...).
 With the vary programming skills from Python, JavaScripts, I can catch up with new working environments quickly.
 As a collaborative team player, I have experience in both independent and collaborative project work.

 ## Contact details